The-Council-of-Wills/HacknetPlusPlus/README.md

 ### Compilation:

 For compiling use the provided cmake.
-Note that you may need to add liblua54.so in UNIX, and lua54.dll and liblua54.a in Windows.